 Note: Location depends on the tournament

 Team practice includes two (2) 90-minute practices a week.

 While Halftime Sports coaches strive to give all players adequate playing time, playing time is not guaranteed in the Travel Basketball travel program.
-Amount of playing time is determined by the coaching staff and is based on attendance at practice, overall performance, attitude, and the ability to comply with team rules and regulations.
+The amount of playing time is determined by the coaching staff and is based on attendance at practice, overall performance, attitude, and the ability to comply with team rules and regulations.
 It is our belief that all members of the roster are equally important and play a vital role in the team’s success.
 Players should expect to be treated equally, but this does not guarantee that playing time is equal.

 No refunds are granted in the event a player discontinues participation during the season.
 If a player becomes injured, quits, or is removed from the team for inability to comply with team rules, or otherwise chooses to end participation, he/she will not be entitled to any refund.
 Monies for registration go towards purchasing uniforms, shirts, tournaments, coaches’ stipends, tournament awards, and more, thus NO REFUNDS.
 Registration can go towards another program within our Halftime Sports umbrella and properties.